 Stay after for a few moments to see a quick demo of your software or website.

-The Content: Benefits versus Features
+Sales Presentations and Content: Benefits versus Features

 Consider how you might use the following as you present benefits: